AnimaVR/NeuroSync_Player/README.md

 # NeuroSync_Player
 Some code to test the api.

 This will stream directly into Unreal Engine via Livelink using the ARKit plugin.
-Create a UE5 project, add a metahuman and enable livelink for the face - very basic setup.
+Create a UE5 project, add a metahuman and enable livelink for the face.

 Go to /utils/neurosync_api_connect.py and enter your api key.
 Add your elevenlabs key in the elevenlabs file in utils too, or pipe your own in with the mic or a wave instead with the other py samples.